 The mystery of Palo Cortado sherry

 Mystery surrounds Palo Cortado because nobody fully understands its origins.
 Or at least, that is what bodegas used to tell: Palo Cortado is said to be a wine that “occurs”, rather by accident – you can’t actively produce it.
 On top of this, you frequently hear that it’s an endangered species that will be extinct at some point because it is becoming so popular and production is so limited.
-Luckily this seems a bit exaggerated: nowadays cellarmasters have a good understanding of the underlying process and have a good nose for selecting the right casks that have a high chance of developing the Palo Cortado profile.
+Luckily this seems exaggerated: nowadays cellarmasters have a good understanding of the underlying process and have a good nose for selecting the right casks that have a high chance of developing the Palo Cortado profile.

 Palo Cortado is the rarest type of sherry, surrounded by myths and legends, most of which a bit exaggerated